woifes/node-monorepo/projects/license-report/README.md

 Install the package globally or as devDependency.
 Execute the script ```license-report```.

 ## License determination
-* The package uses the ```pnpm list``` script to print the dependency tree of the package (no dev dependencies) of the current working directory.
+* The package uses the ```pnpm list``` script to print the dependency tree of the package (no dev dependencies) in the current working directory.
 From there it parses the package name and license of every package.
-The package.json of every package will be fetched from the registry and from this the license field will be used.
+The package.json of each package will be fetched from the registry and from this the license field will be used.
-* If you re run the report generation a already existing lincense report will first read back to save time fetching the package.json
+* If you re run the report generation a already existing license report will first red back to save time fetching the package.json
 * If a license can not be determined a prompt will ask for the license.
 You should use a standard license identifier like it is required in a package.json.
 Otherwise the summary might not be correct.
 * If your package is part of a monorepo and has cross linked packages as dependency it tries to resolve the path of the package.json directly.